- Loyola Achieves Comprehensive Stroke Center Certification

 Nationally Renowned Expertise in Stroke Treatment

 Loyola's Stroke Center includes a nationally recognized team of experts in every facet of stroke-related care, including neurology, neurosurgery, neuroradiology, emergency medicine, rehabilitative services, social work, pharmacy and specialized neuroscience nursing.

 It is critical to act at the first signs of stroke.
-Call 911 immediately if you or a loved one experiences any signs of a stroke or mini-stroke.
+Call 911 immediately if you or a loved one experiences any signs of a stroke.